 Initialize UV in your project directory:

-uv init
+uv init -

 Import dependencies from

-:uv add -r requirements.txt
+requirements.txt:uv add -r requirements.txt -

 Delete